 Recalling D-Day: Charles Dalton

-One of the brave men present that day was Colonel Charles Osborne Dalton who led ‘B’ Company of The Queen’s Own Rifles Regiment.
+One of the brave men present that day was Major Charles Osborne Dalton who led ‘B’ Company of The Queen’s Own Rifles Regiment.
 At 0812 hours that morning, the Queen’s Own came ashore on NAN White section of Juno Beach.
-Although Colonel Dalton has since passed away (in Toronto in 1999), he was able to leave us with a vivid image of the events through his testimony when he recounts those momentous first events on Juno Beach: “When I said, “Follow me!” and dashed down the ramp into 6 feet of water, I disappeared.”
+Although Major Dalton has since passed away (in Toronto in 1999), he was able to leave us with a vivid image of the events through his testimony when he recounts those momentous first events on Juno Beach: “When I said, “Follow me!” and dashed down the ramp into 6 feet of water, I disappeared.”
 Recollections such as this were commonplace for those desperately trying to exit the landing crafts on June 6th, 1944.

-Finally, after reaching the beach, Col. Dalton was faced with a new fear.
+Finally, after reaching the beach, Major Dalton was faced with a new fear.
 “We scrambled up the beach and when I looked back, I was horrified to see that there was nobody following me . . .
 I thought they had gone to ground, but in fact they were lying at the water’s edge and Germans were firing at them as they lay wounded.”

 There were enormous losses.
 In fact, according to Dalton “within 10 minutes, of the 120 men I had with me, we were all wounded or killed.”
 Those numbers only account for a small fraction of the soldiers present.